Codecademy/docs/content/general/concepts/what-is-routing/what-is-routing.md

 Routing protocols provide a standard way of formatting the data so that any connected device maybe servers or local systems can understand the data.Routing protocol is basically a way that is used for indentifying the network paths to travesre for the data.

-* The following are some protocols that help packets to find their way across the internet:
+The following are some protocols that help packets to find their way across the internet:

-IP: The Internet Protocol (IP) specifies the origin and destination for each data packet.
-Routers inspect each packet's IP header to identify where to send them.
+- The Internet Protocol (IP) specifies the origin and destination for each data packet, where routers inspect each packet's IP header to identify where to send them.

-BGP: The Border Gateway Protocol (BGP) routing protocol is used to announce which networks control which IP addresses, and which networks connect to each other.
-(The large networks that make these BGP announcements are called autonomous systems.)
-BGP is a dynamic routing protocol.
+- The Border Gateway Protocol (BGP) is a dynamic routing protocol used to announce which networks control which IP addresses, and which networks connect to each other.
+(Large networks that make these BGP announcements are called autonomous systems.)

-OSPF: The Open Shortest Path First (OSPF) protocol is commonly used by network routers to dynamically identify the fastest and shortest available routes for sending packets to their destination.
+- The Open Shortest Path First (OSPF) protocol is commonly used by network routers to dynamically identify the fastest and shortest available routes for sending packets to their destination.

-RIP: The Routing Information Protocol (RIP) uses "hop count" to find the shortest path from one network to another, where "hop count" means number of routers a packet must pass through on the way.
+- The Routing Information Protocol (RIP) uses "hop count" to find the shortest path from one network to another.
+"Hop count" represents the number of routers a packet must pass through on the way.
 (When a packet goes from one network to another, this is known as a "hop.")

 ## AWS Routing?